MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Server-to-Server-Storage-Replication.md

     > -   The File Server role is only necessary for Test-SRTopology to operate, as it opens the necessary firewall ports for testing.
     -   **For JBOD enclosures:**

-        1. Ensure that each server can see that site’s storage enclosures only and that the SAS connections are correctly configured.
+        1. Ensure that each server can see that site's storage enclosures only and that the SAS connections are correctly configured.

         2. Provision the storage using Storage Spaces by following **Steps 1-3** provided in the [Deploy Storage Spaces on a Stand-Alone Server](http://technet.microsoft.com/library/jj822938.aspx) using Windows PowerShell or Server Manager.

     -   **For iSCSI storage:**

-        1. Ensure that each server can see that site’s storage enclosures only.
+        1. Ensure that each server can see that site's storage enclosures only.
 You should use more than one single network adapter if using iSCSI.

         2. Provision the storage using your vendor documentation.
 If using Windows-based iSCSI Targeting, consult [iSCSI Target Block Storage, How To](http://technet.microsoft.com/library/hh848268.aspx).

     -   **For FC SAN storage:**

-        1. Ensure that each set server can see that site’s storage enclosures only and that you have properly zoned the hosts.
+        1. Ensure that each set server can see that site's storage enclosures only and that you have properly zoned the hosts.

         2. Provision the storage using your vendor documentation.